MedoBella/splunk_pjt_repo/README.md

 # splunk_pjt_repo
-This respo is for a splunk projet
+This respo is for a splunk project